 Under certain of its contracts, the Company provides supplier procurement and material purchases for its customers.
-The Company records revenue on these arrangements on a gross or net basis in accordance with EITF 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent," depending on the specific circumstances of the arrangement.
+The Company records revenue on these arrangements on a gross or net basis in accordance with EITF 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent,"

+depending on the specific circumstances of the arrangement.
 The Company considers the following criteria, among others, for recording revenue on a gross or net basis:

-- (1) Acting as a principal in the transaction: - (2) Taking title to the products; - (3) Assuming risks and rewards of ownership, such as risk of loss for collection, delivery or returns; - (4) Servicing as agent or broker, with compensation on a commission or fee basis; and - (5) Assuming credit risk for the amount billed to the customer subsequent to the deliver.
+- (1) Whether the Company acts as a principal in the transaction: - (2) Whether the Company takes title to the products; - (3) Whether the Company assumes risks and rewards of ownership, such as risk of loss for collection, delivery or returns; - (4) Whether the Company serves as an agent or broker, with compensation on a commission or fee basis; and - (5) Whether the Company assumes the credit risk for the amount billed to the customer subsequent to the delivery.

-(g) Stock-based Compensation
+(h) Stock-based Compensation

 The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations including Financial Accounting Standards Board (FASB) Interpretation No. 44, "Accounting for Certain Transactions involving Stock Compensation an interpretation of APB Opinion No. 25" to account for its stock option plans.
 Under this method, compensation expense is measured on the date of grant by comparing the current market price of the underlying stock to the exercise price.
-If the exercise price is less than the market price, compensation expense is recorded on a straight-line basis over the applicable vesting period.
-SFAS No. 123, "Accounting for Stock-Based Compensation," established accounting and disclosure requirements using a fair value-based method of accounting for stockbased employee compensation plans.
-As allowed by SFAS No. 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123, as amended by SFAS No. 148, "Accounting for Stock-Based Compensation-Transition and Disclosure."
+If the exercise price is less than the market price compensation expense is recorded on a straight-line basis over the applicable vesting period.
+SFAS No. 123, "Accounting for Stock-Based Compensation," established accounting and disclosure requirements using a fair value-based method of accounting for stock-based employee compensation plans.
+As allowed by SFAS No. 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123, as amended by SFAS No. 148, "Accounting for Stock-Based Compensation- Transition and Disclosure."